ddadaal/vpn-as-proxy/README.md

 - listens to a port, from which the container receives incoming HTTP requests and "re-sends" them

 Set the proxy of your application to `http://localhost:{port}`, and all the HTTP requests from the app will go to the container.
 The container just simply resends the requests without any modifications.
 Since the container is connected to a VPN, any network traffic coming from the container is tunneled to your VPN, and as a result, the application is now able to access internal resource.

+Check out [the related article on my blog](https://ddadaal.me/articles/vpn-as-http-proxy), which explains VPN and proxy solution in detail.

 # How to use?